 Florida Drug and Alcohol Course

-The purpose of this course is to inform potential new drivers about the dangers of using drugs or alcohol and operating a motor vehicle.
-The course is also designed to teach safe driving practices and to dispel myths surrounding drug and alcohol.
+The purpose of the drug and alcohol / TLSAE course is to inform potential new drivers about the dangers of using drugs or alcohol and operating a motor vehicle.
 For more information about this course please visit our Florida Drug and Alcohol course page or our FAQs page.

 Tests Required for Getting a Florida Driver License